-Each model in the Squore Configuration can define a set of reports in <SQUORE\HOME>/Configuration/models/MyModel/Reports/Bundle.xml.
-Availability of these reports can be restricted based on a user's role in the project.
+Each model in the Squore Configuration can define a set of reports in <SQUORE_HOME>/Configuration/models/MyModel/Reports/Bundle.xml.
+Availability of these reports can be restricted based on a user's project role.

 Here is an example configuration file for one report in Bundle.xml: